HarvardMapCollection/tutorials/census/census2agol/index.md

-# Preparing census data for ArcGIS Online
+# Preparing census data for digital mapping

 This tutorial series will equip you with the skills needed to work with United States census data in ArcGIS Online.